 The reason I can pinpoint this easily offended person is because I used to be one.
 I still experience moments when I get offended by the actions of others, but I have truly grown in this area.
 You can, too.

 If you’re a person who’s easily offended, chances are strong that you identify too much with being right.
 You might even find your worth in it.
 Think about my traffic example.
 Maybe you think: I’d never cut someone off—because I’m an excellent driver.
 Essentially, we get angry because we assume we’re a better person than the bad driver.
 We too quickly forget we’re all in the same boat: the imperfect boat.

 We might even assume others are intentionally trying to provoke or hurt us—because they’re clearly not as good and pure as we are, right?
 We form instant negative opinions about others based on this hurtful assumption.
 Choosing your opinions over the facts is often when an offense happens.
 We cannot let our feelings wreak havoc in our lives.
 They’re meant to indicate, not dictate.
 Recognize them, but then focus on the facts.

-Here are three ways to help you avoid becoming easily offended.
+3 ways to help you avoid becoming easily offended.

 1. Give people the benefit of the doubt.

 To “overlook an offense” is the wisdom we receive from Proverbs 19:11.
 People do not always intend to hurt you.
 So, try giving them the benefit of the doubt.
 If you want to assume, just assume they did not mean to hurt you or offend you.
 Maybe they’re responding to real hurt and stress in their own life.
 You and I have said a plethora of offensive things not even meaning to do so.
 It’s guaranteed.
 For sure, people have shown us grace and not taken up an offense with us many times in the past.
 Let’s reciprocate that.
 A person with a mature faith will abstain from making assumptions and instead choose to give the benefit of the doubt.